 At least now we understand her rage (even if we think she might be overreacting just a liiiiittle bit).
-So take a look at your manuscript.
+So take a look at your manuscript for words to avoid in writing fiction.
 Are there any places where “suddenly” is standing in for something that could be expanded, deepened?
 That could be given some more meaning and context?
 It’s not the word itself that’s bad, it’s what it does with the reader’s understanding of your work.

-If you’re finding crutches and clichés in your manuscript, bring me on as your novel editor.
+If you’re finding writing clichés in your manuscript, bring me on as your novel editor.
 I will give you actionable revision challenges to help you take your work to the next level.